Director: Dr. Tabitha Hart

 To ensure a smooth application process, it's a good idea to check in with the Internship Director before you initiate your search.

-Can I have an add code for my 190/198 internship units?
+Can I have an add code?

 Add codes are only issued to students AFTER their internships have been formally approved.